 5) Get Your 8 Hours – When we sleep, our body is able to rest, repair and detoxify.
 Making sure you are getting enough sleep is one of the most important ways you can ward off a bad cold or the flu.
 This study found that shorter duration as well as poor quality shut eye in the weeks prior to an exposure to rhinovirus were associated with lowered resistance to catching the virus.

 6) Take a Probiotic – Nearly 80% of the immune system is located in the gut, which is home to a wide array of beneficial bacteria that helps keep pathogenic bacteria at bay.
 Keeping the bugs that live in our large intestine happy can be a crucial way to make sure our immune system function is up to snuff as we head into the winter months.
 One study found that adults who got a special strain of Lactobacillus casei in their diet were less likely to suffer from an upper respiratory infection than their peers.
-Eat more homemade fermented foods like sauerkraut, kefir, kimchi or kombucha, or take a multi-strain probiotic supplement.
+Eat more homemade fermented foods like sauerkraut, kefir, kimchi or kombucha, or take a spore based probiotic supplement.

 7) Eat clean – Eating lots of processed carbs and sugars not only causes spikes in blood sugar, but it causes an inflammatory cascade as well.
 If your immune system is busy taking care of quenching the inflammation caused by a high sugar diet, you are more prone to catching a cold or the flu.
 Eating lots of fruits and vegetables, nuts, seeds, legumes and high quality protein is one of the best ways to avoid coming down with a cold.

 Help!
 I feel a cold coming on…